-(b) The results reported in the table are average concentrations of the constituents detected in your drinking water during 2017 or from the most recent tests, except for Total Coliforms, TTHMs, HAA5, Chlorine Residual, Lead, and Copper which are described below.
+(b) The results reported in the table are average concentrations of the constituents detected in your drinking water during 2019 or from the most recent tests, except for TTHMs, HAA5, Chlorine Residual, Lead, and Copper which are described below.

 (c) Samples were collected in the distribution system.
-The result is the highest percentage of positive samples collected in a month during 2017.
-During April 2017 and June 2017, 75 total monthly samples were collected for total coliform analysis.
-Only one sample in April 2017 and one sample in June 2017 tested positive for total coliform, which was 1.3% of the total samples collected.
+The result is the highest percentage of positive samples collected in a month during 2019.
+During February 2019 and May 2019, 75 total samples and 78 total samples, respectively, were collected each month for total coliform analysis: